bengrunfeld/publications/node-express-webpack-react-boilerplate.md

-# Node Express Webpack Boilerplate - Production and Development builds
+# Creating an Node Express & Webpack Application with Dev and Prod Builds

-This is a really long article.
-Sorry - it takes time to explain this stuff.
+This is a very long article.
+I'm sorry - it takes time to explain this stuff.

 I **REALLY** struggled with building an error-free Webpack and Express application boilerplate.